moemen95/Pytorch-Project-Template/tutorials/mnist_tutorial.md

-* Mnist Tutorial
+# Mnist Tutorial
-** Adapting Mnist Example into the template
+This is detailed tutorial on how to adapt your pytorch project into our project structure.

-We will walk through a Pytorch basic example on Mnist and transform it into our project structure.
+We will walk through a Pytorch [basic model on Mnist](https://github.com/pytorch/examples/blob/master/mnist/main.py) and transform it into our template format.

-0. The config file:
+### 0. The config file
 This is the core contribution of our template.
 We duplicate '/configs/exmaple_exp_0.json' and rename it to [mnist_exp_0.json](https://github.com/moemen95/PyTorch-Project-Template/blob/master/configs/mnist_exp_0.json).
-Rename the values inside the config file.
+We rename the agent and dataloader to the ones for Mnist.
 As we go, we will add and modify the configurations keys and values whenever needed.

-1. Main model:
+### 1. Main model

 We start by the model definition, defined here in the example